 Different noise sources can be perceived in dining and social areas.
 First, sound ambience is generally dependent of the service proposal for each particular place.
 Managers and owners will select background music or televisions to fit with target customers Typically, background music or televisions in restaurants and social areas is set at a level for patrons to be able to converse comfortably.
-Previous experience suggests generally, cumulative noise levels in restaurants and social areas can range from 67 - 83 dB(A) and mainly depends on occupant density.
-A noise level of 83 dB(A) has been assumed for the purposes of this assessment operating in the multipurpose room.
+Previous experience suggests generally, cumulative noise levels in restaurants and social areas can range from 67 - 83 dB(A) and mainly depends on occupant density and intended use.
+RAPT Consulting has undertaken numerous internal noise measurements of live music, club, small bar and restaurant situations.
+It is understood 1 - 2 person live and music soloists will primarily be the background music.
+Examples of these typical sound levels for similar setting establishments comparative to what is proposed for music are shown in Table 4-1.